 Trees, whether lining a city street or part of a forest, are an important tool in addressing climate change.
-Carrboro's urban forest provides innumerable ecosystem services25 (not just limited to climate protection/resilience and energy management) that affect both the local physical and social
+Carrboro's urban forest provides innumerable ecosystem services27 (not just limited to climate protection/resilience and energy management).

-23 http://tigerprints.clemson.edu/cgi/viewcontent.cgi?article=1131&context=scwrc environment.
 Trees act as carbon sinks, reduce the heat island effect in urban areas, and reduce the energy used to cool and heat buildings.
 Trees stabilize and improve soil, reducing erosion and improving stormwater management through infiltration and evapotranspiration.
-Trees have been shown to increase property values and help to create a sense of community and economic vitality 24.
+Trees have been shown to increase property values and help to create a sense of community and economic vitality28.
 Trees absorb air pollutants, reducing exposure of dangerous chemicals to people and wildlife.
-And, of course, trees offer habitat for wildlife, particularly pollinators and migratory birds.
-A recent study has shown that Carrboro lost about 4% of its tree canopy between 2002 and 201026.
-Considering the importance of trees, the Task Force recommends that the Town work with citizens to establish a tree coalition to promote the preservation and health of trees and the community forest in Carrboro and be a resource for citizens who have questions about trees on their property.
+And, of course, trees offer habitat for wildlife such as pollinators and migratory birds.
+A recent study has shown that Carrboro lost about 4% of its tree canopy between 2002 and 201029.
+A "Tree Coalition" could be formed to promote the preservation and health of trees and the community forest in Carrboro and be a resource for citizens who have questions about trees on their property.